CCOMJHC/WIBL/wibl-python/README.md

 ### Local installation using Python

 #### Using Conda (Windows, Linux, macOS)
+`wibl-python` is available as a [conda-forge package](https://anaconda.org/conda-forge/wibl-python) and can be used on Windows, Linux, and macOS (without needing to download or clone the source code from GitHub).

 For Windows, it's probably best to install `wibl-python` using [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) (Anaconda or Miniforge should also work).

 > Note: If you plan to run [WIBL data management scripts](scripts/data-management/README.md) to automate data processing using `wibl-python`, make sure to follow the instructions in the [README](scripts/data-management/README.md) to